Beaufort County, North Carolina: Government and politics

 Beaufort is a typical “Solid South” county in its voting patterns.
 It voted Democratic consistently up through 1964, even resisting the lure of voting against Al Smith’s Catholic faith and opposition to Prohibition in 1928 when North Carolina went Republican for the only time between 1876 and 1964.
 However, the increasing social and racial liberalism of the Democratic Party turned its electorate to George Wallace in 1968 and overwhelmingly to Richard Nixon against George McGovern four years later.
 Since then, Beaufort has been a strongly Republican county, with the last Democrat to carry it being Jimmy Carter in 1976.

 Beaufort County is a member of the Mid-East Commission regional council of governments.

-Beaufort County was the site of a proposed Navy outlying landing field.
-This practice airfield would allow pilots to simulate landings on an aircraft carrier.
-Construction, which has not yet begun, is controversial due to its potential ecological impact.

 Education

 Beaufort County Schools is the local public school system.